toyg/django-xero/README.md

  user first*** (e.g. regular login page with some other auth system); this package only extends that `User` instance to attach a temporary Xero session.

+If your User model has the same email or firstname/lastname as recorded in Xero, you can try to guess its details with `request.user.xerouser.guess_user()` and then manually save the ID in `request.user.xerouser.xero_id`, but the heuristic is very basic and may or may not work.

 ## Supported Platforms
 * Python 3.7 (should work on 3.5/3.6 too, but is untested).
 * Django 2